 Solutions on BABLE are expert-curated proposals for efficiently implementable Smart City projects.
 Each Solution contains a list of benefits and a list of functions needed to achieve these benefits, as well as information on the business model, driving factors, relevant legal regulations, advices from experts and links to relevant use-cases and products.

-Local Energy System
+Building Energy Management System